FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 Exploratory data analysis (EDA) refers to the descriptive statistical analysis of a data-set.

-Next we are going to propose a metodology to carry out an EDA.
+Next we are going to propose a methodology to carry out an EDA, using Python as programming lenguage.